Dijets with a large rapidity separation in the next-to-leading order BFKL formalism for searches of large extra dimensions at colliders: Results and discussion

 The results of the MN dijet cross section calculations with the high dijet mass selection $\mjj>\mjjmin$ in \pp collisions at $\sqs=13$, $40$ and $100$~\TeV are shown in Figs.~\ref{fig:13TeV}, \ref{fig:40TeV}, and \ref{fig:100TeV}, respectively.

 The signal calculation for gravity with large extra dimensions, as proposed by the ADD model, is presented for several parameter choices.
 The number of extra dimensions considered are $n_D = 2$ and $6$, reflecting typical values studied in this theoretical framework.
 This allows exploration of how the cross sections and phenomenology depend on the dimensionality of the extra spatial dimensions.
-The examined values of the Planck scale in the presence of extra dimensions are as follows: $\md = 1.5$ and $3$~\TeV for $\sqs = 13$~\TeV with $\mjj> 6$ and $9$~\TeV (Fig.~\ref{fig:13TeV}); $\md = 1.5$ and $3$~\TeV for $\sqs = 40$~\TeV with $\mjj> 9$~\TeV (Fig.~\ref{fig:40TeV}a); $\md = 10$ and $15$~\TeV for $\sqs = 40$~\TeV with $\mjj> 30$~\TeV (Fig.~\ref{fig:40TeV}b); $\md = 10$ and $15$~\TeV for $\sqs = 100$~\TeV with $\mjj> 30$~\TeV (Fig.~\ref{fig:100TeV}a); $\md = 30$ and $40$~\TeV for $\sqs = 100$~\TeV with $\mjj> 70$~\TeV (Fig.~\ref{fig:100TeV}b).
+The examined values of the Planck scale in the presence of extra dimensions are as follows: $\md = 1.5$ and $3$~\TeV for $\sqs = 13$~\TeV with $\mjj> 6$ and $9$~\TeV [Fig.~\ref{fig:13TeV}]; $\md = 1.5$ and $3$~\TeV for $\sqs = 40$~\TeV with $\mjj> 9$~\TeV [Fig.~\ref{fig:40TeV}(a)]; $\md = 10$ and $15$~\TeV for $\sqs = 40$~\TeV with $\mjj> 30$~\TeV [Fig.~\ref{fig:40TeV}(b)]; $\md = 10$ and $15$~\TeV for $\sqs = 100$~\TeV with $\mjj> 30$~\TeV [Fig.~\ref{fig:100TeV}(a)]; $\md = 20$ and $30$~\TeV for $\sqs = 100$~\TeV with $\mjj> 70$~\TeV [Fig.~\ref{fig:100TeV}(b)].

 The predictions of the ADD model exhibit less sensitivity to the number of extra dimensions $n_D$ and are more strongly impacted by the value of the scale \md.
-The reduced sensitivity of ADD model predictions to the number of extra dimensions $n_D$ can be understood because changing $n_D$ at a fixed scale \md alters the size of the extra dimensions, which remain large enough to be weakly sensed at particle interaction scales.
+The reduced sensitivity of ADD model predictions to the number of extra dimensions $n_D$ can be understood as follows: the change of $n_D$ at a fixed scale \md alters the size of the extra dimensions, which remain large enough for the particles to be insensitive to this change thanks to the vast difference between particle interaction scales and the scale corresponding to the size of extra dimensions.
 In contrast, varying \md directly modifies the strength of the gravitational coupling to matter, thus having a more pronounced effect on observable signals.